-No formal application is needed to rely on the fintech licensing exemption.
+No formal application is needed to rely on the fintech licensing exemptions.

 However, an entity must give written notice to ASIC informing it of the intention to rely on the exemption.
-You must also provide company and contact details and a description of the services or products to be provided to consumers, bankruptcy and criminal history checks, along with a description of the procedures, memberships and arrangements through which the business will meet their dispute resolution and compensation obligations, and the names of any persons (other than employees or directors) who will be responsible for making significant decisions about the ongoing provision of the financial services or credit activities.
-Following receipt of this information, ASIC will then advise the business as to whether they are eligible to rely on the exemption.
-The testing period begins 14 days after the initial notice is provided to ASIC.
+The form and content of notification will depend on the licence exemption relied upon.
+The types of information you should expect to provide would include company name and contact details and a description of the services or products to be provided to consumers, bankruptcy and criminal history checks, along with a description of the procedures, memberships and arrangements through which the business will meet their dispute resolution and compensation obligations, the names of any persons (other than employees or directors) who will be responsible for making significant decisions about the ongoing provision of the financial services or credit activities.
+Unless ASIC advises otherwise, the testing period begins up to 30 days after the initial notice to ASIC is provided.

 ASIC's Innovation Hub has taken a facilitative approach, allowing fintech businesses, which are considering reliance on individual relief, to discuss their proposals with representatives from the Innovation Hub before lodging an application for relief.
 Businesses should first consider arranging a call or meeting with the Innovation Hub.
 To apply for individual relief, businesses must submit a written application electronically and include the prescribed fee.
 The application process for ASIC's existing exemptions varies.
-Businesses wishing to rely on one of these exemptions should consult the relevant class order or legislative instrument and ASIC Regulatory Guides 51 and 257.
+Businesses wishing to rely on one of these exemptions should consult the relevant regulations, class order or legislative instrument and ASIC Regulatory Guides 51 and 257.